 Below is an outline boundary of the waters that kayakers could travel.

-Please click on “[ ] view larger map” in the top right corner for details on the map below.
+Please click on “[ ] view larger map” in the top right corner for details on highlights, wildlife, and geographic locations.

 Below are the specific charts associated to this tour.
 Guests are not required to bring their own charts; as your guides will be referring to theirs with the daily objectives while on the trip.
 Guests can purchase charts from Map Town or from the CHS (Canadian Hydrographic Service)